Cell structures on the blob algebra: Basic notation and domino insertion

 We define $ SDT := \bigcup_n SDT(n) $.
 For $ S \in STD $ we let $ Sh(S) $ denote the shape of its underlying partition.
 Let $ SDT^2(n) $ be the set

 The domino insertion algorithm establishes a bijection between $ W_n $ and $ SDT^2(n) $.
-It can be viewed as a generalization of the Robinson-Schensted algorithm.
-We shall not here give a precise description of the algorithm, but refer the reader to for instance [BGIL].
+It was introduced in [BV] as a generalization of the Robinson-Schensted algorithm to type $ B$.
+A slightly different version of the algorithm, using a bumping procedure, was introduced in [Ga], see also [vL].
+We shall not here give a precise description of the algorithm, but refer the reader to for instance [BGIL] or [La].

 Let us denote by $ (P(w), Q(w) ) $ the pair of domino tableaux associated with $ w \in W_n $ under domino insertion.
 We say that $ w $ and $ w_1 $ belong to the same Knuth (plactic) class, or $ w \stackrel{p}{\sim} w_1 $, if $ P(w) = P(w_1) $.
 Dually, we say that $ w $ and $ w_1 $ belong to the same dual Knuth (coplactic) class, or $ w \stackrel{p^{\ast}}{\sim} w_1 $, if $ Q(w) = Q(w_1) $.